oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/domains/model-in-image/_index.md

 In addition, this sample makes use of the `waitForDomain.sh` sample life cycle script that is located in the operator source `kubernetes/samples/scripts/domain-lifecycle` directory.
-This is is a utility script that optionally waits for the pods in a domain to reach their expected `restartVersion`, `introspectVersion`, `Completed`, `image`, and `ready` state.
+This is a utility script that optionally waits for the pods in a domain to reach their expected `restartVersion`, `introspectVersion`, `Completed`, `image`, and `ready` state.

 #### Ensuring your Kubernetes cluster can access images